RyanEwen/octoeverywhere_bambu_docker/README.md

 1. Setup a printer using `./setup_printer.sh <name>` For example: `./setup_printer.sh fred`

-    Note: The name will be used as the Docker image name as well as the Docker-Compose service name.
+    *Note: The name will be used as the Docker image name as well as the Docker-Compose service name.*

     You will be asked for your printer's Access Code, Serial, and IP address.
 Avoid spaces in the name - you can set a pretty name later on the OctoEverywhere dashboard.

+    **Ignore the "Installer failed" error - that is expected**

 1. Repeat the previous step for each of your other printers.